-At first I was confused.
+At first, I was confused.
 What was he talking about?
 I sat back down as he and the doctor began to talk and my heart suddenly felt chained down in my chest.
-The doctor told us that if our son stayed in the womb too much longer that we risked the umbilical cord ceasing all blood flow, thus killing him.
+The doctor told us if our son stayed in the womb too much longer, we risked the umbilical cord ceasing all blood flow, thus killing him.
 But if we took him out of the womb too early, we risked so many complications with immature lungs, an immature heart, and a very premature, sick baby which could also kill him.

 I went home that day thinking only two thoughts on replay.